Buenos Aires, Argentina, 2019

 2019-ONGOING // 120MM MULTIPLE EXPOSURE // BUENOS AIRES [ARG] // PARIS [F] // NYC [USA] // TAIPEI [TW] // MEXICO CITY [MX] // NEW ORLEANS [USA] // SAU PAULO [BRA] // ATLANTA [USA]

-In conversation with writer and arts access activist Georgina Kleege, I came to understand this method as more than a technical experiment—it is a direct expression of my Autistic perception.
-By layering and reframing urban space, I am not only articulating my way of seeing but also embedding a disabled perspective within architectural discourse.
+In conversation with writer and disability activist Georgina Kleege, I came to understand this method as more than a technical experiment—it is a direct expression of my Autistic perception.
+By layering and reframing urban space, I am not only articulating my own way of seeing but also embedding a disabled perspective within architectural discourse.
 In doing so, this process challenges dominant spatial paradigms and offers new trajectories for the architectural canon.

 The process of how these works are made, exposed using only the camera, is important to the final expression of the work; a description can be found here.